Ridiculously Easy Sourdough Pizza Crust

 Let the batter cook

 If you want, you can flip it, like a pancake, to cook the other side.
-My preferred method it to put it in a toaster oven or oven on 400 F until the top side is cooked through and golden brown also.
+My preferred method is to put it in a toaster oven or oven at 400 F until the top side is cooked through and golden brown.

 Adding sauce to pizza

 This whole process is approximately 15-20 minutes, depending on the thickness of the crust you like.
-Once done to your liking, you can add your sauce and any additional toppings you like.
+Once done to your liking, you can add your homemade pizza sauce and any additional toppings you like.
+Some things we like are mozzarella cheese, olives, mushrooms, oregano, and pepperoni.

 Adding cheese to pizza

-Put it back in your oven or toaster oven for an extra 5 minutes to melt your cheese.
+Put it back in your oven or toaster oven for 5 minutes to melt your cheese.
 Done!!
-It really is that easy to have homemade pizza on the table within a half hour.
+It really is that easy to have homemade pizza with delicious flavor and minimal ingredients on the table within a half hour.

 It has quickly become a favorite here for a quick lunch or easy supper…..and it’s a great way to use up that extra sourdough starter you have accumulated!